Connect with others who understand.

 Other Tests

-Doctors may also recommend additional tests to gather more information about lymphoma or about the various health conditions that SMZL can cause.
+Doctors may also recommend additional tests to gather more information about lymphoma or the various health conditions that SMZL can cause.
 These tests may include:

 • Tests to look for a hepatitis C virus infection